API Reference

 source

-differentiatedCoefficients(d::Int, D::Int, s::Int, Fl::DataType=Float64)
+differentiated_coefficients(d::Int, D::Int, s::Int, Fl::DataType=Float64)

 Compute the coefficients for differentiating a time series.